nicktantk/tp/docs/DeveloperGuide.md

     2. Test case: `addbooking 100000 d/Test dt/14/10/2025 1200 p/PORTRAIT` (assuming 100000 is larger than list size)<br>
        Expected: No booking is added.
 Error message indicates invalid client index.
     3. Test case: `addbooking 1`<br>
        Expected: No booking is added.
-Error message shows correct format with all required parameters.
+Error message shows correct format with all required parameters.<br>

 ### Listing all bookings

 1. Test case: `listbooking`<br>
-   Expected: All bookings in InSight are displayed.
+   Expected: All bookings in InSight are displayed.<br>

 ### Viewing bookings for a client